Thousands In Cuba Protest Over The Worsening Economy - News Break

 Thousands In Cuba Protest Over The Worsening Economy

 Cuba's president addressed the nation Monday morning following widespread protests on the island about the dismal state of the economy.
-He blamed Cuba's troubles on the U.S. Carrie Kahn is NPR's International Correspondent based in Mexico City, Mexico.
-She covers Mexico, the Caribbean, and Central America.
-Kahn's reports can be heard on NPR's award-winning news programs including All Things Considered, Morning Edition and Weekend Edition, and on NPR.org.www.wwno.org
+He blamed Cuba's troubles on the U.S. Cuba is one of the most tightly-controlled countries in the world, which is why yesterday's demonstrations were astonishing.
+Across the island, thousands of people took to the streets in what appeared to be spontaneous protests.
+They were furious about the lack of food and medicine and power outages.www.npr.org

 Comments / 0